BlaBlaCar Bus: History

 On 3 September 2015, iDBUS was rebranded Ouibus.
 In July 2016, the Starshipper business was purchased.

 In February 2018, Ouibus entered a partnership with ALSA and National Express.
 In November 2018, it was announced the business would be purchased by BlaBlaCar.

 Entering the German market in 2020, BlaBlaCar Bus became the first major competitor of FlixBus since that company had achieved a nigh-monopoly in the German long-distance bus market through market consolidation, mergers and acquisition of competitors.

+In April 2026 BlaBlaCar announced on 21 April 2026 that BlaBlaCar Bus would cease trading by the end of 2026.

 Accident

 On 10 April 2022, an accident happened close to Antwerp, Belgium.
 Two occupants of the bus were instantly killed, whilst several others were left in a life-threatening condition.
 The driver of the bus tested positive for drugs just after the accident.
 Police also stated that the driver of the bus was known for drug offences in the past.